 Step 3: New construction or existing buildings?

 Do you want the honest truth?
 It is nearly impossible for you to carry out a defect-free construction of a new building.
-A used house which is sold by a private owner can often be the better solution.
+A used house that is sold by a private owner can often be a better solution.
 To find a real estate firm in Düsseldorf that’s really worth the price, you should carefully check the internet for real estate firms around the city.
 If you want to Google Search a list of the best real estate firms, try searching for a term like “Immobilienmakler in Düsseldorf”.

-Of course, Karänke Immobilien can also help you with this too ???? (this is our real estate firm)
+Of course, Karänke Immobilien can also help you with this too! (this is our real estate firm)

 In Düsseldorf, like in the whole of Germany, the dominant part of the real estate offers consist of used buildings and apartments.
 These used objects are usually bought “as is“.
 Therefore, a meticulous inspection is important for recognizing whether there are any problems that might reduce the value or even lead to a total loss of value of the real estate.
+Search the phrase “Baugutachter” if you would like to find a professional to inspect the place before buying.

-If you want to acquire a used property in Düsseldorf and have already gone through a careful inspection, you will also have to make sure to get a well-balanced sale contract that provides the basis for a safe and secure purchase.
+If you want to acquire a used property in Düsseldorf and have already gone through careful inspection, you will also have to make sure to get a well-balanced sale contract that provides the basis for a safe and secure purchase.
 In Germany, the execution of this contract is carried out by a notary (here’s a great list of Düsseldorf notaries in English).
 Such a notarized purchase of a real estate is practically irreversible.

 When you buy a new property including a plot – normally by a property developer -, in most cases the construction will have not even begun.
 In the case that you buy a property that has not yet been built, the description of the planned building and services becomes part of the purchase contract, which must be notarized.